-, Roman Chamomile is a perennial and will do well in Zones 4 to 10.
-After getting plants started from seeds, you can propagate more plants by dividing the roots in the fall.
+except that Roman Chamomile is a perennial and will do well in USDA zones 4 to 10.
+Once your plants are established, you can propagate more plants by dividing the roots in the fall.
 Each packet contains 0.25 gram, which is approximately 1,850 seeds.